Su2001/Plush_compiler/Readme.md

 ## Introduction
 PLush is new a programming language, designed to teach programming.
 It's goal is to be simple, and modular.
+The `plush_testsuite` contains the tests and the examples for the program.

 # Structure of the project
 The project is structured by lexer, parser, type checker and code generator.